MylesGit/AllStackable/README.md

 - **If you want to use this mod without operator, you can manually set the "permissionLevel" from 4 to 0 in the config file (in your save folder).**
 - **If you want to only stack empty shulkerbox, change the setting manually in the config files (0 -> 1).**

-### FAQ
+## FAQ

 [1].
 Where is the config file stored?

 **They are stored in the folder of your world.
-(There is also a global config, which would apply its settings to all new games.
+(There is also a global config, which would apply its settings to all new saves.
 Only works after you turned it on.)**

 [2].
 Can I migrate the config from one world to another?